-Analysis | Trump’s airing of grievances on coronavirus is overcooked

-But it’s important to emphasize just how overcooked that grievance is.
-And that’s especially the case when it comes to another grievance Trump aired Monday.

-One of Trump’s favorite claims about coronavirus is that he instituted travel restrictions that have thus far contained its spread, and that he did so despite critics telling him not to.
+Analysis | Trump claims China travel restrictions prove he took coronavirus ‘very seriously.’
+There are two major problems with that.

+The first is that there actually wasn’t anything amounting to the resistance he described, and the second is that his move actually came after the airlines had already said they would stop service to China.

+Trump tweeted Wednesday morning that “almost all” opposed the restrictions and used that to try to argue that he, in fact, took the situation “very seriously” from the start.

-“I was criticized by the Democrats when I closed the Country down to China many weeks ahead of what almost everyone recommended,” Trump claimed Monday morning.
+“I was criticized by the Democrats when I closed the Country down to China many weeks ahead of what almost everyone recommended,” Trump claimed on March 2.
 “Saved many lives.”

-I was criticized by the Democrats when I closed the Country down to China many weeks ahead of what almost everyone recommended.
-Saved many lives.
-Dems were working the Impeachment Hoax.
-They didn’t have a clue!
-Now they are fear mongering.
-Be calm & vigilant!— Donald J. Trump (@realDonaldTrump) March 2, 2020

-“In the early stages of the foreign outbreak, I ordered sweeping travel restrictions to prevent uncontrolled spread of this disease,” Trump said Saturday.
-“I took a lot of heat, because I did it very early.”
+“I took a lot of heat, because I did it very early,” Trump said around the same time.

-Cryin’ Chuck Schumer is complaining, for publicity purposes only, that I should be asking for more money than $2.5 Billion to prepare for Coronavirus.
-If I asked for more he would say it is too much.
-He didn’t like my early travel closings.
-I was right.
-He is incompetent!— Donald J. Trump (@realDonaldTrump) February 25, 2020

-Except Trump seems to have largely imagined this blowback against his travel restrictions.
+That tweet, better than any other, crystallizes Trump’s manufactured grievance on this subject.
+That’s because he’s referring to a Schumer comment that doesn’t exist.

-The claim about Schumer seems to have emanated from incorrect reports that the New York senator tweeted and then deleted a criticism of the travel restrictions.
+The claim about Schumer seems to have emanated from incorrect reports that the senator from New York tweeted and then deleted a criticism of the travel restrictions.
 The conservative blog Powerline promoted the allegedly deleted tweet but later acknowledged it had been duped.
 So did the American Thinker.
 Schumer doesn’t appear to have criticized the restrictions, even as he has criticized the administration’s broader response.

 And neither really has his party.
 When the Trump administration made the announcement Jan.
 31, there was little in the way of a political disagreement about it.
 I’ve scoured reports from around the time and come up almost completely empty.

-Some Democrats, in fact, seemed to praise the decision.
+And in fact, Biden was speaking around the same time that Health and Human Services Secretary Alex Azar first announced the restrictions.
+When Biden’s event in Iowa began just after 4 p.m.
+Eastern time, Azar made the announcement at a briefing that started at 3:42 p.m.
+It’s not even clear Biden knew it had been announced.
+The White House would later offer a more detailed proclamation at about 8 p.m. that day.

+The timeline of that day is also important when it comes to Trump’s claim that this was a bold step.
+The travel restrictions actually came after the three major carriers who have service to China — American Airlines, Delta and United — had already announced earlier in the day that they would halt that service.
+As USA Today noted at the time, the move by the airlines “all but rendered White House action moot.”
+The White House had floated potential travel restrictions earlier in the week, but this was something the airlines jumped on first.

+And going back to the claims about opposition to the move, some Democrats actually seemed to praise it.
 Reps.
 Nita M. Lowey (D-N.Y.) and Rosa L. DeLauro (D-Conn.) on Feb.
-4 commended Health and Human Services Secretary Alex Azar for the administration’s initial attempts to contain the virus, including mentioning quarantines and the “significant travel restrictions.”
+4 commended Azar for the administration’s initial attempts to contain the virus, including mentioning quarantines and the “significant travel restrictions.”

 “We strongly support your recent decision to declare a public health emergency in response to the ongoing outbreak of the 2019 novel Coronavirus,” they wrote.

-Similarly, 2020 Democratic presidential candidates former vice president Joe Biden and Sen. Elizabeth Warren (Mass.) at the time criticized Trump for dismantling a White House office that dealt with pandemics, but they made no mention of opposing travel restrictions.
+Similarly, 2020 Democratic presidential candidates including Biden and Sen. Elizabeth Warren (Mass.) at the time criticized Trump for dismantling a White House office that dealt with pandemics, but they made no mention of opposing travel restrictions.

 Around the time the travel restrictions were put into effect, Hawaii Lt.
 Gov. Josh Green (D) did criticize the Trump administration’s rush to implement them.
 “We will be prepared.
 We are spending 24/7 on this to make sure that whatever steps necessary be taken to keep our people safe,” Green said.
 “We do, but we never like a rushed job and that’s kind of what the federal government did to us by just announcing this on Friday.”
 Green, though, didn’t actually take issue with the concept of travel restrictions.